 Why Queer Ceilidh?

-English ceilidh dance is a genre that emphasises the sociability of dances.
-It is often -- almost always -- called gender-free, and everyone is encouraged to partner with whoever they like.
-In this context, queerness becomes not about who you partner with, but how we relate to one another.
-WinQeilidh welcomes everyone, encourages consent culture, and teaches with queer-friendly, non-binary assumptions about the dancers as well as the dances.
+Ceilidh dancing is a genre that emphasises the sociability of dances.
+It is often -- almost always -- called gender-free, it's inter-generational and family-friendly, and everyone is encouraged to partner with whoever they like.
+In this context, queerness isn't about who you partner with in a romantic way, but about rethinking how we relate to one another as a community, pushing back against social pressure to separate into cliques based on age, ethnicity, class, gender, school...
+WinQeilidh welcomes everyone, encourages consent culture, and teaches dancing without making assumptions about dancers.

 What kind of dances do we do?